GraphSight/GraphSight/README.md

 # GraphSight

-GraphSight is the open source library that enables rapid and easy collection and analysis of application data using the power of TigerGrah graph database.
+GraphSight is the open source library that enables rapid and easy collection and analysis of application data using the power of the TigerGraph graph database.

 ---